OUR WORK IN THE PHILIPPINES

 HOW YOU CAN HELP

-By making a monthly donation to Oxfam Emergency 365, you’re helping our response teams save lives by providing food, water and shelter every day of the year.
+By making a monthly donation to Oxfam, you’re helping our response teams in the Philippines save lives by providing food, water and shelter every day of the year.

 Australia’s overseas aid budget has suffered from successive cuts.
 Join the movement of Australians standing up for Australia’s life-changing and life-saving aid program.